emacs-circe/circe/README.md

 ```

-With this in your configuration, you can use `M-x circe RET Libera
+With this in your configuration, you can use `M-x circe RET Libera Chat
 RET` to connect to Libera using these settings.

 If the network you are connecting to supports client certificate authentication